 Less Than Significant.
+The project site is located within the Whitewater River Watershed in the Colorado River Region (Region 7) (SWRCB 2017b).
 There are nine California Regional Water Quality Control Boards (RWQCBs) that regulate water quality pursuant to the National Pollutant Discharge Elimination System (NPDES), an amendment to the federal Clean Water Act (CWA) of 1972, from non-point sources.
-The project site is located within the Whitewater River Watershed in Colorado River Region (Region 7) (SWRCB 2017b).
-The Proposed Project would disturb an area greater than one acre and therefore would be subject to compliance with the State's most current NPDES Construction General Permit (CGP) (Order No. 2009-0009-DWQ as amended by 2010-0014-DWQ and 2012-0006- DWQ).
-As part of the CGP, to reduce potential adverse effects to surface water quality during construction, a SWPPP would be prepared.
-The SWPPP would identify BMPs to prevent stormwater runoff pollution.
+The Proposed Project would disturb an area greater than one acre and therefore would be subject to compliance with the State's most current NPDES Construction General Permit (CGP) (Order No. 2009-0009-DWQ as amended by 2010-0014-DWQ and 2012-0006-DWQ).
+As part of the CGP, to reduce potential adverse effects to surface water quality during construction, a Stormwater Pollution Prevention Plan (SWPPP) would be prepared.
+The SWPPP would identify Best Management Practices (BMPs) to prevent stormwater runoff pollution.
 Preparation of a SWPPP and implementation of BMPs would ensure no adverse effects to water quality would occur during construction.
-No mitigation measures are required.
+Impacts would be less than significant.

-b) Would the project substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of a local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)?
+Project Name: Medical Marijuana Cultivation Facility on APN 665-070-011 b) Would the project substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of a local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)?